WSU-kduncan/ceg3120-Armlovich/projects/git-guide.md

 ### git files & folders

-1. gitfolder
+1. .gitfolder

 2. .gitignore file
 	- a file that contains things that you want ignored via git status
+	- list of anything you want to be ignored by the `git status` command.
 	- vim .gitignore
-                        - list of anything you want to be ignored by the `git status` command.

 3. .git/hooks
+	-

 #### GitHub
 1. pull requests